-- 1. An organization or political action committee supporting or opposing an initiative or referendum petition drive shall file a report within 10 days after the petition is filed with the Secretary of State.
-An organization or a political action committee supporting or opposing a ballot proposition shall file a statement of receipts at least seven (7) days before the election, and a statement of receipt and expenditures ten (10) days after the election at which the ballot proposition was voted upon.
+- 1. An organization or PAC supporting or opposing an initiative or referendum petition drive shall file a report within ten (10) days after the petition is filed with the Secretary of State.
+An organization or PAC supporting or opposing a ballot proposition shall file a Statement of Receipts Only report at least seven (7) days before the election, and a Statement of Receipts and Expenditures report ten (10) days after the election at which the ballot proposition was voted upon.
 W.S.
-22-25-106 (b)(iv). - 2.
-Any political action committee formed for the support of any initiative or referendum petition drive or any organization supporting an initiative or referendum petition drive shall file with the secretary of state, at least thirty (30) days but no more than forty-five (45) days before the election at which the initiative or referendum proposition will be voted on, a statement signed by both chairman and treasurer showing: W.S.
-22-25-106(f). - (i) The total amount expended to circulate the petition; - (ii) The number of persons paid to circulate the petition; and - (iii) Repealed By Laws 2000, Ch.
-67 § 2. - (iv) The period of time during which signatures on the petition were obtained.
+22-25-106 (b)(i) and (iv). - 2.
+Any PAC formed for the support of any initiative or referendum petition drive or any organization supporting an initiative or referendum petition drive shall file with the Secretary of State, at least thirty (30) days but no more than forty-five (45) days before the election at which the initiative or referendum proposition will be voted on, a statement signed by both chairman and treasurer showing W.S.
+22-25-106(f): - (i) The total amount expended to circulate the petition; - (ii) The number of persons paid to circulate the petition; - (iii) Repealed by Laws 2000, Ch.
+67 \$ 2; and - (iv) The period of time during which signatures on the petition were obtained.